 Give yourself 15 minutes in the morning to tackle one room.
 Set a timer and play music!
 Run around like crazy and gather up everything that does not belong in there.
 Use the Toss and Purge or Donate system you have set up and BE Ruthless!

 5) If I were to Drop Dead would my family know where to find my important Papers?

 Wills?
 Deeds?
 Important things?
-I like to call this my drop dead Policy Finding a Home and Labeling your things is very helpful to you and to your family members.
-If all your Collected Items that you have accumulated are important to you then this should be a fun project.
+I like to call this my drop-dead Policy Finding a Home and Labeling your things is very helpful to you and to your family members.
+If all the Collected Items that you have accumulated are important to you then this should be a fun project.
 Label the storage containers or drawers, or the files for all the important items and documents that you Have DECIDED to Keep.

 *Please note this is a bigger project you may need to get up and do this the next day.
 You can also apply this to One Room at a time, one closet at a time or one area of your office, bedroom or kitchen, even one drawer.

 Sort out and Group by Color, Size, Category or Season.
 Sort Like with Like.

 For example, if you are working on your Closet.
 Sort Like with Like, tops with tops, jeans with jeans, jackets with jackets etc.

 Next sort by Season, then by Color, light to dark for spring and summer season, dark to light for Winter and Fall.
 Whatever works for you and is easy and functional.